 Unlike olive oil or other popular plant oils like flax, sunflower, or canola, coconut oil is NOT destroyed or changed chemically from its original form by using low heat.
 The medium chain fatty acids present in coconut oil are very resistant to any change via heat.
 Even commercial oils heated to a very high temperature have their medium chain fatty acids kept intact.
 This makes coconut oil one of the best oils to use in cooking and baking, because it does not break down easily.
 It can be used as a replacement for butter in any recipe, since it often behaves much like butter (solid at room temperature and liquid when hot).
 It is also wonderful spread it on bread or muffins instead of butter; you can add a dollop to smoothies or hot chocolate; or melt it over cooked vegetables or grains.
 The uses are endless!

-Since many of Kim’s and my readers have food allergies or sensitivies, we want to share a note regarding the allergenic potential of coconut.
+Since many readers have food allergies or sensitivies, we want to share a note regarding the allergenic potential of coconut.
 Coconut must be labeled on food packaging as a tree nut, according to regulations by the U.S. Food and Drug Administration.

 On the other hand, neither the EU nor Canada considers coconut as a tree nut for food labeling purposes.
 Botanically, the latter is more accurate – coconuts come from coconut palm trees, are not closely related to most other tree nuts, and technically, they are the seed of a fruit, not a nut.
 While you can’t simply rely on botanical relationships to determine the potential cross-reactivity between two foods, those foods which are close biological relatives generally share related allergenic proteins (like cashews, mangos, and pistachios).